RealAlexZ/MultiMeter/README.md

 ![multimeter-demo](https://github.com/RealAlexZ/MultiMeter/assets/97690118/ce64ecb6-801e-4e9d-8815-1f97655c272d)

-Note: If you are using MacOS and the meters are not responding to the audio signals, try removing the return statement in Fifo::getNumAvailableForReading() and Fifo::getAvailableSpace().
+Note: If you are using MacOS and the meters are not responding to the audio signals, try removing the return keyword in Fifo::getNumAvailableForReading() and Fifo::getAvailableSpace().

 ## Features